 KEY TO WAVES: (0-127) Controls the Wave Offset using Note Number.
 In other words, as you play up or down the keyboard, the wave offset will change according to the key that you play.
 Higher values create a broader range of timbral change across the keyboard.
+Setting REVERSE to ON (by pressing Soft Button 2) changes the order that the wavetable is spread across the keyboard so that the highest offset is at the bottom of the keyboard and that offset 0 is at the top.
+This is the order that the PPG used.

 OSC SYNC: (On.
 Off) Turns on oscillator hard sync.
 Sync forces an Oscillator to restart its cycle every time the oscillator that is synced restarts its cycle.
 For example, turning on Sync for Oscillator 1, syncs it to Oscillator 2.
 Similarly, turning on Sync for Oscillator 2, syncs it to Oscillator 3.
 Turning on Sync for Oscillator 3, syncs it to Oscillator 1.
 This creates harmonically complex waveforms, especially when the frequency of Oscillator 1 is set to a higher or lower interval (pitch) than Oscillator 2.
 For dramatic effects, modulate the pitch of the synced oscillator using the Envelope 3 or 4.